sckott/webmiddens/README.md

 we don't need users to be able to look at plain text of caches
-- expiration: set a time to expire. if set to `2019-03-08 00:00:00` and it's `2019-03-07 23:00:00`, then 1 hr from now the cache will expire, and a new real HTTP request will need to be made (i.e., the cache will be deleted)
+- expiration: set a time to expire. if set to `2019-03-08 00:00:00` and it's `2019-03-07 23:00:00`, then 1 hr from now the cache will expire, and a new real HTTP request will need to be made (i.e., the cache will be deleted whenever the next HTTP request is made)

 ### how though?